Jet cone radius dependence of $R_{AA}$ and $v_2$ at PbPb 5.02 TeV from JEWEL+$\rm T_RENTo$+v-USPhydro: Theoretical framework

-In order to couple JEWEL to an arbitrary hydrodynamic event, the following modifications were implemented: \begin{itemize}[leftmargin=*] \item \emph{Initial vertex choice:} The original algorithm implemented in JEWEL limited the vertex to be picked from the overlap region of the colliding nuclei.
-This definition is not suitable for $\rm T_RENTo$ \cite{Moreland:2014oya}.
-Instead, we picked the vertex using the initial energy density in the transverse plane as a probability distribution, proportional to $T^4$.
-Additionally, the allowed region includes only points in which the local temperature was above the freeze-out temperature.
+In order to couple JEWEL to an arbitrary hydrodynamic event, the following modifications were implemented \cite{Canedo:2020xzf, Barreto:2021fbt}: \begin{itemize}[leftmargin=*] \item \emph{Initial vertex choice:} The original algorithm implemented in JEWEL limited the hard scattering vertex to be picked from the calculation of the Glauber overlap region between colliding nuclei, considering a probability proportional to the density of nucleon-nucleon binary collisions $n_{coll}$ \cite{Zapp:2013zya}, which is not compatible with an external medium.
+Instead, we sampled the vertex using $n_{coll}$ in the transverse plane given the medium profile at the start of the hydrodynamic evolution $\tau_0$.
+By applying a realistic lattice QCD based equation of state and \trento{} entropy deposition mechanism (both as used in the hydro calculations), a map between initial temperature and $n_{coll}$, thus vertex position probability, is created.

 \item \emph{Local fluid velocity:} The description of the scattering centers' momenta was changed to consider the local transverse velocity, provided by the v-USPhydro calculations, instead of JEWEL original thermal-only one.
-Moreover, the rate of interactions between the evolving parton and the collection of scattering centers, modeled as an effective medium density, had to be updated with the factor $\frac{p_\mu u^\mu}{p_0}$, where $p^\mu$ is the parton 4-momentum and $u^\mu$ is the medium 4-velocity \cite{Baier:2006pt, Liu:2006he}.
+Moreover, the rate of interactions between the evolving parton and scattering centers, modeled as an effective medium density, had to be updated with the factor $\frac{p_\mu u^\mu}{p_0}$, where $p^\mu$ is the parton 4-momentum and $u^\mu$ is the medium 4-velocity \cite{Baier:2006pt, Liu:2006he}.
 In agreement with \cite{Armesto:2004vz}, which showed how flow from hydrodynamic backgrounds can affect jet observables, the presented implementation resulted in, approximately, a 7\% (most peripheral) to 30\% (most central) increase of $v_2\{2\}$ and a less intense $R$-dependence of $R_{AA}$ when compared to previous simulations with the same media without local flow effects. \end{itemize}